-Shower Drain System (If Equipped)
+Gray Water Drain System (Without Holding Tank)

-- Shower water drains into a sump pump box. - An autofloat switch turns On the sump pump when the drain water rises to a preset level, and the drain water is pumped overboard. - Read the sump system instruction sheet, paying special attention to the maintenance and cold weather instructions.
+- The shower drains into the sump pump box.

+- The sump pump box has an autofloat switch.

+- When the drain water rises to a preset level, the autofloat switch turns On the sump pump, and the drain water is pumped overboard.